 Here’s what you can do to quickly toilet-train your puppy:

 Restrict your pup to a specific area in your home until he is fully potty-trained.
-You can do this by placing a baby gate or exercise pens in a room.
+You can do this by placing a baby gate or an exercise pen in a room.
 This will keep him from having accidents inside the house.

 It is recommended that you choose a room with non-porous hard flooring.
 There should be no carpets in the area, as dog urine odour is more likely to stain the carpet and hard to remove.